EightB1ts/FanControl.LianLi/README.md

 ## Installation

-1. Download latest release from release page.
+1. Download latest [release](https://github.com/EightB1ts/FanControl.LianLi/releases).
 You will have 2 options once you unzip the file:
-    - **FanControl.LianLiPlugin.ARGB.dll (recommended)**: This will set LED effects to match the MoBo ARGB header.
+    - **FanControl.LianLiPlugin.ARGB.dll (recommended)**: This will set LED effects to match the motherboard ARGB header.
     - **FanControl.LianLiPlugin.dll**: This will not configure any LED settings.

     Please review the [Known Issues](https://github.com/EightB1ts/FanControl.LianLi#known-issues) section to determine which version is right for you.